Arxcis/adventofcode2020/README.md

 make docker.all             // Expect some tests to succeed, some fail
 ```

-## Getting started if you are not running Docker
+## Testing if you are not running Docker
 If you are not running docker, you have to install languages we support on your host system.
 See the [Dockerfile](./Dockerfile) for how you can do this on debian-based systems.

 You can run the tests directly on your host system by doing:
 ```